 Students who choose this specialization are strongly advised to take Biomaterials (BIOENG-442), Stem cell biology and technology (BIO-447) and Tissue engineering (BIOENG-449)

-This Specialization covers disciplines such as cancer biology, immunology, infection biology, neurosciences, single cell genomics, bioinformatics, drug discovery, regenerative medicine, stem cell biology, epigenetics or molecular endocrinology.
+This Specialization completes the core LSE training as students acquire a deep knowledge and contemporary skills in disciplines such as cancer biology, immunology, infection biology, single cell genomics, bioinformatics, drug discovery, epigenetics or molecular endocrinology.

 The Specialization Biological Data Science trains next generation life and data scientists to tackle today and tomorrow’s computational and big data challenges in contemporary life and biomedical sciences.

 Biological Data Science is an emerging discipline that leverages computational and quantitative approaches to bring new solutions to unsolved life sciences challenges.
 Extracting relevant biological insights from current data fluxes requires the convergence of concepts and methods from computer science, mathematics, physics and bioengineering.
 This Specialization introduces a palette of approaches ranging from mathematical modeling to statistical inference and deep learning, while preparing the student to address biomedically relevant questions.